mjbogusz/contiki-toolchain-archlinux/README.md

 There also is the `gcc-msp430` package available, but it's not compatible with Contiki either (most likely simple mismatched paths).

-A prebuilt pacman package `gcc-msp430-bin`, based on [this build](https://github.com/alexkrontiris/Setup-Contiki-Toolchain-in-Arch-Linux) by [alexkrontiris](https://github.com/alexkrontiris), is available here:
+A prebuilt pacman package `gcc-msp430-bin`, based on [this build](https://github.com/alexkrontiris/Setup-Contiki-Toolchain-in-Arch-Linux) by [alexkrontiris](https://github.com/alexkrontiris) and `PKGBUILD` included in this repository, can be downloaded here:
 * https://drive.google.com/file/d/1223IJ8jrsj9Nk9LQIFrGNo9R5WTR-IQv/view?usp=sharing
 * https://github.com/mjbogusz/contiki-toolchain-archlinux

 #### Installation
-To install it, download the file `gcc-msp430-bin-4.7.2-1-x86_64.pkg.tar.xz`, verify it's sha256 sum using command:
+To install it, download the file `gcc-msp430-bin-4.7.2-1-x86_64.pkg.tar.xz` from one of the links above, verify it's sha256 sum using command:
 ```sh
 sha256sum gcc-msp430-bin-4.7.2-1-x86_64.pkg.tar.xz
 ```